jimdeselms/yaxon/README.md

 That looks better, but it still feels clunky that you have to define the node type on every node.

 ## JSON to XML
 We see that for representing typed objects, XML is superior to JSON.
-But it's also got its limitations.
+But it's got its own limitations.

 Let's take a look at why XML isn't the silver bullet for everything.
 Let's imagine a very simple JSON document that describes an email message:

     {
         "subject": "Pizza Party!",
-        "to": ["fred@xmail.com", "steve@xmail.com"],
+        "to": ["fred@yaxmail.com", "steve@yaxmail.com"],
         "cc": ["joe@joespizzaria.com"],
         "body": "Hey everybody, come to our pizza party on Saturday!', "format": "text"